Requirement for University of Toronto Biosafety Permit

 University Biosafety Permits for Containment Level 3 conditions are valid for one year from the date of final approval.
 In the case of multi-year research projects involving risk group 3 materials, the Principal Investigator must submit a new application form, even if the activities involving the biological materials have not been altered or modified since the previous submission.

-It is only permissible to perform activities and use the biological material(s) listed on the Biosafety Permit and amendment(s) in the specified location(s) and by the listed personnel approved in a Biosafety Permit application and amendment(s).
-The use of additional biological materials, new locations, new personnel and any other significant changes must be requested via submission of a Biosafety Permit amendment form.
+It is only permissible to perform activities and use the biological material(s) listed on the Biosafety Permit and amendment(s) in the specified location(s) and by the listed personnel approved in a Biosafety Permit application and approved amendment(s).
+The use of additional biological materials, new locations, and any other significant changes must be requested via submission of a Biosafety Permit amendment form.
 Any proposed changes to the work must not be implemented until the amendment is approved.

 All lab personnel must read and understand the statements listed in the MOU and sign off on the MOU in order to be authorized to work with biological materials in the laboratory.
 The MOU must be kept on file in the laboratory and for three years after the last day of work of the personnel.
+The MOU does NOT need to be submitted to the biosafety office.